 Turning digital is not a solution in itself, strategy drives digital transformation, not technology.
 Roadmaps help executives plan and coordinate digital-first strategies and the capabilities that make delivering innovations possible.
 Without a roadmap, executives are at risk of buying tech with no clear understanding of their role in driving digital transformation priorities and outcomes.
 Ensure your company is equipped to drive change throughout the organisation and read our digital transformation strategy roadmap tips below.

-When developing a digital transformation strategy roadmap, it’s best practice to avoid focusing on individual technologies and instead develop your strategies through the lens of transforming the business.
+When developing a digital transformation framework, it’s best practice to avoid focusing on individual technologies and instead develop your strategies through the lens of transforming the enterprise.
 This requires you to take a step back and asses your current situation, which brings us to the first step...

 Keeping your pain points in mind, now ask yourself:

 1. How are we going to design for innovation, optimisation, agility and scale?